 In July of 1998, Vince attended the Fant Asia International Film Festival in Canada due to the screening of both The Blacksheep Affair and Blade.
 The movie that won was a ground-breaking American martial arts movie titled Drive despite borrowing ideas from Jackie Chan movies like Project A II and Police Story III.
 Still, it proved that you don’t need to have a H.K. fight choreographer to produce fights of a truly top-notch quality.
 During his first time in Canada, Vince worried that no one would recognize him.
 To his surprise, fans surrounded him everywhere he went (such as Chinese restaurants where girls asked for photos and autographs).
 During the premiere of the Chinese S.W.A.T. movie, many foreign fans tailed his car from the theater to his hotel.
 He said that this never happened to him in H.K. and he never would’ve guessed that foreign fans would be more passionate than his Eastern fans.
 Press from every origin interviewed him during his Canadian trip.

 On an educational program, he even sang the praises of Chinese martial arts with a live demonstration.
 Originally, the television station arranged a foreign stunt person for him, but Vince taught him kung fu instead.
-After this trip, Vince became even more confident about opening the Western market.
+After this trip, Vince became even more confident about breaking the Western market.
 Upon returning home, his most pressing priority was to find an English instructor.
 Looking back, it’s a shame that Shu Qi wasn’t enabled to use this movie as a starting point for an American career.
 It could have been used to help sell The Transporter instead of vice-versa, although this movie was released on DVD in England before The Transporter came out in cinemas during the following year.
 Still, December 14 of 1997 must have seemed like an example of all pain and no gain as her right hand was injured by a reaction bullet in the finale.
 She said she didn’t cry, but Ching pointing out that she started crying as soon as she grabbed a gun.
 She continued to work on the next day.